top of page

 The Vancouver International Burlesque Festival Association (VIBFA) is a volunteer-run non-profit organization that produces the annual Vancouver International Burlesque Festival and is devoted to promoting the public profile of burlesque in Vancouver and providing resources for the advocacy of the Vancouver burlesque community.

-Up to three Board positions are available for the 2022-23 year, each with two-year terms, with a membership election taking place at the Annual General Meeting on June 23.
+Board positions are available for the 2023-24 year, each with two-year terms, with a membership election taking place at the Annual General Meeting on Wednesday, June 21st, at 6:00 pm PT.
 We welcome applications from members of the burlesque community, as well as from community allies.

 Board membership is a serious commitment but highly rewarding, and makes a huge difference for our community.

 Please read the FAQs below for more information, or contact us at info@vibf.ca with any questions.
 To apply, please complete the form below.
-Applications are due June 10th, 2021.
+Applications are open until 11:59 pm PT on Monday, June 19th.

 Q: What is the VIBFA and what do you do?